kristabogan/Data-Science-201-Final-Project/README.md

 # DS201: Machine Learning Classification on Wheat Seed Varieties
 # By Krista Bogan and Jessica Booth

 In this analysis, we will be constructing the best classification algorithm for "Seeds", a dataset viewing the various geometric properties of three varieties of wheat seed.
+The wheat seeds are the varieties Kama, Rosa and Canadian.
 During data collection, a soft X-ray technique and GRAINS package were used to create the 7 real attributes in the data set.
 We will be evaluating which algorithm can best classify and predict the wheat